 I am in love with this recipe.
 I know.
 What kind of person loves a pie?
 I must be terribly shallow.
 But all I know is this pie makes me feel happy.
 And I if there’s anything I know about myself…I LOVE being happy!
 So bring on the Vegan Banana Cream Pie and the happiness!
 What’s next?
 Unicorns and rainbows?
 I can always hope!

 This recipe happened because I asked the question on the Namely Marly Facebook Page, “What’s your favorite Thanksgiving Day dish that you’d like to see veganized?”

 There were several responses, but the one I really picked up on was Banana Cream Pie.

 My mind immediately raced back to the days of my mom’s dessert table.
 My mom still makes a mean dessert and she even makes vegan versions for us, but for some reason banana cream slipped off the menu over the last few years.
 Maybe, just maybe, she always made that pie for ME and because I was vegan she decided it would be too hard to make a vegan version of this recipe.

 I’m going to surprise her this year with this recipe.
 I can’t wait to see the look on her face when she tries it.
 Because it’s good.
 Dang good!

-I started with a Golden Oreo Pie Crust.
+This pie starts with a golden sandwich cookie pie crust.
 I could have gone completely traditional and done a baked pie crust, but I loved the idea of these golden sandwich cookies creating a delicious foundation for the pie.
 It kind of reminds me of vanilla wafers which I always loved combined with bananas.